Organization urges gaming association to adopt casino smoking bans

 asking the board of directors of the American Gaming Association to set a policy that casino companies reject COVID-19 relief money unless their buildings ban smoking.

-A California-based organization that advocates for smoke-free casinos is asking the board of directors of the American Gaming Association to set a policy that companies reject COVID-19 relief money unless their buildings ban smoking.
+A California-based organization that advocates for smoke-free casinos is asking the board of directors of the American Gaming Association to set a policy that casino companies reject COVID-19 relief money unless their buildings ban smoking.

 In a two-page letter dated Thursday to AGA President and CEO Bill Miller, Cynthia Hallett, president and CEO of Americans for Nonsmokers’ Rights, said the organization is asking that casino operators only take taxpayer dollars if they agree to adopt a smoke-free indoor policy.